gupta-sanskar/Chess/README.md

 Clone the repository or download zip.
-In your virtual environment run command pip install -r requirements.txt
+In your virtual environment run command

+pip install -r requirements.txt

 It will install all the dependencies.

-Make migrations and run the server.
+As it is a django app make migrations and run the server to us the application.

+Enjoy playing Chess.Cheers.